bunyk/blog/content/posts/edx_writing.md

 Reading is actually a conversation with an author.

-**Annotating** is almost synonymouns with taking notes, but refers to making notes directly in text - underlining/higlighting, writing on margins...
+**Annotating** is almost synonymous with taking notes, but refers to making notes directly in text - underlining/highlighting, writing on margins...
 You could use post-its to add annotations in book you don't want to damage.

 As an exercise for this chapter it was advised to write notes for the article [What I Really Want Is Someone Rolling Around in the Text](https://www.nytimes.com/2011/03/06/magazine/06Riff-t.html).
 Here are [my notes](#taking-notes).